Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Psychiatrist in Canada is 31100.

-Psychiatrists diagnose and treat mental health disorders in Canada through therapy, medication, and crisis intervention.
-This specialty requires deep psychiatry residency expertise for complex cases like schizophrenia or PTSD.
-Lucrative pay arises from growing mental health needs and limited specialists.
+Psychiatrists in Canada diagnose and treat mental health disorders through therapy, medication, and crisis intervention.
+This specialty requires extensive residency training and expertise to manage complex conditions such as schizophrenia and PTSD.
+Lucrative salaries are driven by growing mental health needs and a shortage of specialists.

 Category Details